unsignedmind/proshop/README.md

 ````

 ## State Merger
 What is this for?
 As the name says it merges states.
 The generated actions include the reducer already.
-By default the payload of the action overwrite the state.
+By default the payload of the action overwrites the state.
 But as there could also be some business logic necessary then a custom merger is needed.
-These are stored in ``src/state/state-merger/``.
+These are stored in `src/state/state-merger/`.
-To create a new state merger frist add a new class in the ``state-merger`` file.
+To create a new state merger frist add a new class in the `state-merger` file.
 They look like this:

 ````typescript
 export class ProductListRequestStartStateMerger extends StateMerger {